publiclab/publiclab-archive/notes/daenorthugh/09-07-2021/can-i-use-a-tl074-instead-of-a-mcp6004.md

 ---
-title: " Can I use a tl074 instead of a mcp6004? "\ntagnames: 'question:general, general, first-time-poster'
+title: " Can I use a tl074 instead of a mcp6004? "

+tagnames: 'question:general, general, first-time-poster'
 author: daenorthugh
 path: /notes/daenorthugh/09-07-2021/can-i-use-a-tl074-instead-of-a-mcp6004.md
 nid: 27692